 The important thing is that you are not alone.
 A lot of people find themselves being unhappy with their work.
-That said, it isn’t normal to hate your job and, if you are feeling this way, it isn’t something you should simply accept and ignore.
-When you like your job, it’s simpler to make a good living, get benefits, advance in your career, and be generally satisfied with your employment.
+It isn’t normal to hate your job and, if you feel this way, it isn’t something you should simply accept and ignore.
+When you like your job, it’s simpler to make a good living, get benefits, advance your career, and be generally satisfied with your employment.

 If you notice that you’re not enjoying your job as much as you used to, the first step is to figure out why so you can then take action.
-This may seem obvious but many people fail to take this step.
+This may seem obvious, but many people fail to take this step.
+Have you ever thought to yourself “I hate my job but it pays well”?
 They become so absorbed with how unhappy they are that they don’t take the time to figure out why?

 Perhaps it’s time to ask yourself a few difficult questions about your situation.
-Do you hate your job, or do you simply have a bad boss?
-Can you pinpoint one thing in particular that makes you unhappy in the workplace?
-Have you ever felt this way before and what might have caused it at that time?
+Do you hate your job or simply have a terrible boss?
+Can you pinpoint one thing that makes you unhappy in your professional life?
+Have you ever felt this way before, and what might have caused it at that time?

 Signs that you dislike your job

 If you’ve ever woken up thinking “I hate my job so much it gives me anxiety”, here are some signs that you might be unhappy with your job.

 Are you constantly ill?
 Have you recently put on weight?
 These could be signs that you dislike your job or hate your job.
 It could also be due to stress, exhaustion, or dissatisfaction with other aspects of life; however, there may be something at work if it is exclusive to your employment.
 Illnesses such as backache, headaches, or gastrointestinal problems may also be signs.